 - Visit the Spark page for additional information and training material.
 If your proposal requires an Exception to Policy Form - Form 105 A (PDF), upload this form in your Cayuse SP proposal under the Attachments tab.
-The form will be signed by the SOM Dean and returned to you via email.
+The form will be signed by the School of Medicine Dean and returned to you via email.

 - More details on Principal Investigator Eligibility to submit proposals.

-Contact (firstname.lastname@example.org or 916-703-9141) with any questions for SOM procedure clarification or any other questions.
+Contact email@example.com or 916-703-9141 with questions for School of Medicine procedure clarification or any other questions.

 Research data analysis/preparation of analytical reports for various data including, but not limited to

-- UC Davis Office of Research grant data analysis from quarterly data of all SOM grants and health science contracts.
+- UC Davis Office of Research grant data analysis from quarterly data of all School of Medicine grants and health science contracts.
 It includes extramural funding by administrative and home departments for federal vs. non-federal funding, types of NIH funding by institution, etc.

-- Publication data analysis utilizing SciVal and Web of Science Insights as another metric of overall assessment of SOM, in addition to grant analytics.
+- Publication data analysis utilizing SciVal and Web of Science Insights as another metric of overall assessment of School of Medicine, in addition to grant analytics.

 This program provides one-time funding to PIs who have lost or will lose their primary extramural funding.
 Funds ensure continuation of a research project for an interim period until extramural support can be reestablished.
 The PI Bridge Program is administered by the UC Davis Office of Research, but bridge applications are processed and awarded by each school and college.